 We have stables, loose boxes and turnout paddocks available on a DIY livery basis for those who want to bring their own horses to Exmoor.
 There is excellent hacking directly from our yard.
 See more information here.

-Alternatively, horses or ponies can be hired locally by the hour or day – we are happy to advise on suitable local stables.
+Alternatively, horses and ponies can be hired locally by the hour or day – we are happy to advise on suitable local stables.

 The Exmoor National Park is renowned for its stunning herds of wild Exmoor Ponies and Red deer.